27 March 2018

-Although you’ve most likely heard of Disney World Resort, Florida, many people are unaware of Disneyland Resort, Anaheim.
-The resort, which consists of the original Disneyland Park and the Disney California Adventure Park, has themed lands with related rides, shows and attractions.
-Families should make sure to take in Cars Land.
-Recreating the animated film series, there are food outlets with a nod to Route 66, fabulous adrenalin-filled rides and even dancing tractors!
+Although you’ve most likely heard of Disney World Florida, you may not have heard of Disneyland Resort, Anaheim.
+The resort, which consists of the original Disneyland Park and the Disney California Adventure Park, has themed lands with rides, shows and attractions.
+Families should make sure they head to Cars Land - recreating the animated film series, there are food outlets with a nod to Route 66, fabulous adrenalin-filled rides and even dancing tractors!

 If you prefer something on a slightly smaller scale, there are plenty of other attractions:

-- Santa Cruz Beach Boardwalk features colourful rides, games and music and is the perfect retro attraction for all the family.
+- Santa Cruz Beach Boardwalk has colourful rides, games and music and is the perfect retro attraction for all the family.

-- Gilroy Gardens Family Theme Park is a non-profit theme park dedicated to educating children about plants and gardens but also features small, fun rides especially for younger children.
+- Gilroy Gardens Family Theme Park is a non-profit theme park dedicated to educating children about plants and gardens but also features small, fun rides especially for younger ones.

 California for foodies

 As one of the world’s most productive agricultural regions, California has a true mix of food and drink to suit every foodie.
-Take in a local craft brewery, dine on a rooftop or with a waterfront vista or visit a classy food hall.
-There are many opportunities across this food haven.
+Take in a local craft brewery, dine on a rooftop or with a waterfront vista or visit an on-trend farmers market - there are many tasty opportunities across this food haven.

 Food events are held throughout the year.
-Here’s a few you may want to put in your holiday calendar:
+Here are a few you may want to add to your holiday calendar: